Researching and planning a trip can be quite fun, but it can also be overwhelming.

 In Europe, Deutsche Bahn (German rail) has a wonderful site of finding times for most routes on the continent.
 But since their site can’t provide prices or let you book trains outside of Germany, check out Rail Europe to book trains throughout Europe.
 Do this research for each city transfer and for any day trips you want to take.

 These are the kinds of questions we try to answer.
 This isn’t about booking things, but to check practicality.

 6) Preliminary Budgeting

 At this point you should have a loose outline with a few places that fit in your time.
 Next, do some hotel searches.
-We like Booking.
+We like Booking, but TripAdvisor is also a great place to search for hotels and read reviews.
 This step is less about actually booking hotels and reading reviews, and more about getting a general feel of how expensive a place will be.
 Do this at each of your bases.

 Put this together with your transport costs and any tour bookings you know you want to do.
 This should give you a ballpark number of transport and lodging cost.
 Remember you will have extra costs in your travel budget for food, shopping, and activities.

 7) Does it fit?

 Are you excited about taking that trip?
 Do you get to see the most important things you want?
 Does the budget fit what you can afford?
 Are there transport options to get where you want to go?

 What if it doesn’t work out?

 This is an interactive process.
 The Check Transport step can be a big disruption.
 If there isn’t a good transport link, then you might have to rethink your plan.
 Picking different cities or a different order of cities can help.
 Open jaw flights can be good options so you don’t lose a day at the end of the trip getting back to the original city.